Docs Menu

 • Register an Object Change Listener

-Starting with Realm Swift SDK version 10.39.0, Realm supports actor-isolated realm instances.
-You might want to use an actor-isolated realm if your app uses Swift concurrency language features.
-This functionality provides an alternative to managing threads or dispatch queues to perform asynchronous work.
+Starting with Realm Swift SDK version 10.39.0, Realm supports built-in functionality for using Realm with Swift Actors.
+Realm's actor support provides an alternative to managing threads or dispatch queues to perform asynchronous work.
+You can use Realm with actors in a few different ways:

 For general information about Swift actors, refer to Apple's Actor documentation.